Properties of Laver forcing associated with a co-ideal expressed via the Katetov order: Introduction.

 In \cite{fernandez}, the author showed the following theorem for some specific ultrafilters on the finite subsets of $\omega$ related to the Laver property.
 All definitions used in this theorem can be found in \cite{fernandez} (Theorem 3.6).

 \begin{theorem}[Fernández-Bretón \cite{fernandez}] If $\mathcal{U}$ is a stable ordered union ultrafilter, then $\lav(\mathcal{U})$ has the Laver property. \end{theorem}

-Motivated by the four theorems mentioned above and by the relevance of the Laver property mentioned above, in Section 3 we define a family of Kat\v{e}tov equivalent ideals which provides a necessary and sufficient condition on an ideal $\id$ for $\li$ has the Laver property, analogous to Theorem \ref{SZ}.
-In particular, we prove that for an ideal $\id$ is not equivalent to $\li$ having the Laver property and $\li$ does not add Cohen reals.
-In addition, it is not equivalent even for ultrafilters.
+Motivated by the four theorems mentioned above and by the relevance of the Laver property mentioned above, in Section 3 we define a family of ideals which provides a necessary and sufficient condition on an ideal $\id$ for $\li$ has the Laver property, analogous to Theorem \ref{SZ}.
+In particular, we prove that for an ideal $\id$ is not equivalent for $\li$ having the Laver property and $\li$ does not add Cohen reals.
+In addition, it is not equivalent even for ultrafilters consistently.
 There is a $P$-point $\mathcal{U}$ such that $\lav(\mathcal{U})$ does not add Cohen reals and it does not have the Laver property.

+In Section 4 we provide necessary and sufficient conditions to determinate when $\li$ preserves outer measure in terms of Kat\v{e}tov order.
+This is inspired by a similar result for Miller forcing proved in \cite{sabok}.

-In Section 4, we explore Question 3.2 of \cite{hc}, which concerns forcing notions that add a half Cohen real but no Cohen reals.
+In Section 5, we explore Question 3.2 of \cite{hc}, which concerns forcing notions that add a half Cohen real but no Cohen reals.
 In light of Theorem \ref{Cohen reals}, we attempt to use forcings of the form $\li$ or $\mil(\id^+)$ to address this question.
 Although we generalize some of the partial results presented in \cite{fullmil}, the problem remains unsolved.

-Sections 5 and 6 focus on answering some questions that appear in \cite{poke}.
+Sections 6 and 7 focus on answering some questions that appear in \cite{poke}.
 In particular, Question 2.13 wonders if $\lav((\fin\times \fin)^+)$ has the 1-1 or constant property (defined in Section 5) studied in \cite{sabok} and \cite{poke}.
 In Section 6 we study cardinal invariants related to some particular ideals.
 In \cite{hernandez}, the authors introduce the following cardinal invariants associated with an ideal.

 \begin{definition} Given an ideal $\id$,

 \end{definition}